Biofertilizers are nutrient supplements for the plants. They possess various kinds of microbes that enhance soil fertility.

 Phosphorus solubilizing bacteria

-Phosphorus is a vital nutrient after nitrogen, which is essential for plant growth.
+Phosphorus is a vital nutrient after nitrogen, which is essential for plant development.
 This is important for promoting nodulation by Rhizobium and other nitrogen fixers.
 Phosphorus is made available to the plants by Phosphorus solubilizing bacteria.
 This is among the most used biofertilizer.

 Arbuscular mycorrhiza (AM fungi)